HelloWorldManiac/russian_sentiment/README.md

 | F1-score (macro) on test | 0.8015 |
 | avg CPU time| < 0.015s |

-In order to reproduce this result on an adequate dataset the weights of the model are saved and then used in the Flask application.
+In order to reproduce this result on an adequate dataset the weights of the model have been saved and then used in the Flask application.

 ## Application